IIT-EnergySystemModels/openTEPES/doc/design/AC_OPF_Prototype_Results.md

 **The SOCP reported 15.37 MEUR for a schedule that actually costs 24.11 — it understated its own plan by 57 %.**
 Before the sign fix this gap was 32 %; with the correct physics it is larger, not smaller.

+**Both figures were measured without the reactors, and neither could be reproduced.** See section 14.1.

 After the pass the relaxation gap is 3.04e-16 across all 120 branches, so the reported currents, losses and voltages are the ones the AC equations give.
 It cost 197.9 s against 5.9 s for the relaxed solve alone.